 Also, add compost and other organic material to ground soil to encourage good bacteria!

 One of the most obvious causes for pepper plants not growing is an under-sized container.
 Many pepper varieties can grow to be very large, over 8 feet in height.
 However, this is only possible with enough soil space.

 - Root bound plants

 When transplanting pepper plants, the timing is most important.
 Seedlings in small seed cell trays should usually be upsized to 3-4″ pots about 2-3 weeks after sprouting.
 After another 4-6 weeks, they will be ready to move outdoors to full-sized containers.

 This may seem obvious, but weeds can inhibit your pepper plant’s ability to grow.
 While weeding is a chore, it is important to avoid your peppers from competing with unwanted plants.
 Weeds can also be a breeding ground for unwanted pests.

-Pull weeds when they are small to prevent large, soil-disturbing root systems.
-Alternatively, lay down a mulch cover around the base of your peppers, such as straw or black tarp.
+Pull weeds when they are small to prevent large, nutrient-stealing root systems.
+Alternatively, lay down a mulch cover around the base of your peppers, such as chopped straw or a black tarp.
 This will prevent weeds from growing in the first place.